bahaozcan/dsa210-football-manager-analysis/README.md

 # Hypothesis 6: Players who adopted to more clubs makes better managers.

-Null Hypothesis: There is no correlation between the number of clubs a player played for and their managerial success
+Null Hypothesis: There is no correlation between the number of clubs a player played for and their managerial success.

 Result: Failed to Reject H0 (p = 0.21).

 Analysis: Adaptability as a player does not predict managerial success.
 The data shows that players who changed clubs more often does not perform better than the players with less.
-This suggests that the ability to adapt to new clubs as a player is a different skill set than being successfull as a manager.
+This suggests that the ability to adapt to new clubs as a player is a different skill set than being successful as a manager.

 # Limitations

-PPG and Thropies won is not enough for a analysis to figure out if a manager is successfull or not.
-There are lot of factors within the football that makes it harder to frame a manager as succsessfull or not.
+PPG and Thropies won is not enough for a analysis to figure out if a manager is successful or not.
+There are lot of factors within the football that makes it harder to frame a succsess.

+# Future Work

+I will implement machine learning methods to build an algorithm that predicts the likelyhood of a sucsess of a player that is yet to become a manager.